Presentation icon

 Sexual Health

-• Condom Bingo: This isn't your grandparent’s bingo (or maybe it is!) but most this is a fun and engaging way to learn about safer sex, sexuality and sex history which competing for the glory of being the Condom Bingo Champion.
-Our sex education is approached from a lens of sex positivity, inclusivity, and evidence-based research.
-Time needed: 60-90 minutes
+• Condom Bingo: This isn’t your grandparents’ bingo (or maybe it is!) or sex ed but this is a fun and engaging way to learn about safer sex, sexuality and sex history while competing for the glory of being the Condom Bingo Champion.
+Our sex education is approached from a comprehensive lens of sex positivity, and evidence-based research.
+Time Needed: 60 - 90 minutes

 Wellness

-• Live Well FSU: Between class, work, a social life and all of the other duties of life, how can a college student strive to be well at FSU?
+• Live Well FSU: Between class, work, a social life and all the other duties of life, how can a college student strive to be well at FSU?
 It's not as hard as you think!
 Find out in this health talk.
-Time needed: 30-60 minutes
+Time Needed: 30 - 60 minutes